Capably Raises $4M to Replace Legacy Automation and Lead the Next Wave of Intelligent Automation

 • Automatically triggering vendor communications and purchase orders

-Potential Outcome: Reduced stockouts and excess inventory through adaptive workflow orchestration and near real-time decision making.
+Potential Outcome: Reduced stockouts and excess inventory through adaptive workflow orchestration and near-real-time decision-making.

 Customer Support Escalation Handling